acerbilab/pyvbmc/docsrc/source/index.rst

 License and source
 ------------------

-PyVBMC is released under the terms of the `BSD 3-Clause License <https://github.com/lacerbi/pyvbmc/blob/main/LICENSE>`_.
+PyVBMC is released under the terms of the :mainbranch:`BSD 3-Clause License <LICENSE>`.
-The Python source code is on `GitHub <https://github.com/lacerbi/pyvbmc>`_.
+The Python source code is on :labrepos:`GitHub <pyvbmc>`.
-You may also want to check out the original `MATLAB toolbox <https://github.com/lacerbi/vbmc>`_.
+You may also want to check out the original :labrepos:`MATLAB toolbox <vbmc>`.

 Acknowledgments